 3. Celtic vs Porto – 2003 UEFA Cup Final

-It’s common knowledge that Celtic has really passionate fans, but did you know that more than 80,000 of them travelled to Seville in 2003 only to attend the UEFA Cup final in which their team played against Porto.
+It’s common knowledge that Celtic has really passionate fans, but did you know that more than 80,000 of them traveled to Seville in 2003 only to attend the UEFA Cup final in which their team played against Porto.
 It’s a really large number, especially knowing that Glasgow, Celtic’s hometown, has a total population of about 500k.
 And roughly half of them support the other club, Glasgow Rangers.

 It’s not a surprise that most of the 80k Bhoys had to watch the game from pubs and tapas bars all over Seville, as the venue at which the final was played had a much smaller capacity.
 But, those who managed to get ahold of the tickets to the stadium got to enjoy a super-exciting game.

 The score after 90 minutes was 2:2.
-Henrik Larsson scored both of Celtic’s goals, while the goals for Porto were labored by Alenichev and Derlei, who was later crowned the man of the match.
-Obviously, the game went to the extra time.
+Henrik Larsson scored both of Celtic’s goals, while the goals for Porto were labored by Alenichev and Derlei, who has later crowned the man of the match.
+Obviously, the game went to extra time.
 Just 5 minutes before the penalties, Derlei scored his second, bringing his team the trophy.

 Perhaps even more importantly, winning the UEFA Cup 2013 meant that Porto’s manager got in the spotlight, giving himself the nickname the Special One.
 Yes, you’ve guessed it correctly, we’re talking about Jose Mourinho.